 Vessels were typically sold at auction, but aside from registration with the Alliance Space Commission, not much effort was made to track them after sale.
 This is how most of the smaller ships came into pirate hands.

 While a great many surplus warships were disarmed and resold, quite a few were set adrift.
-Many smaller nations, operating space navies for the first time, did not have the resources to repair damaged craft, and left them.
-Others, which had challenge crew requirements, were abandoned as uneconomical to return.
+Many smaller nations, operating space navies for the first time, did not have the resources to repair damaged craft, and abandoned them in space.
+Others, which had challenged crew requirements, were abandoned as uneconomical to return.
 Officially, such ships were supposed to be "scrapped in place" (destroyed), but in many cases were simply abandoned.
-In at least the majority of cases, the crews took the precaution of firing off any consumable ordnance (such as missiles and torpedoes) but a considerable number of warships were left fully operational and with partial compliments of very dangerous weapons.
-In addition to this: every space-battle left wrecks behind: often fully equipped and almost intact, and requiring only a little repair and a new crew.
+In at least the majority of cases, the crews took the precaution of firing off any consumable ordnance (such as missiles and torpedoes) but a considerable number of warships were left fully operational and with partial complements of very dangerous weapons.
+In addition to this, every space-battle left wrecks behind: often fully equipped and almost intact, and requiring only a little repair and a new crew.
 Reclamation of any such ship, and of any component thereof, including unexploded ordnance, was an industry on nearby worlds.

-In some cases, these ships were claimed as salvage, but with piracy a common side-hustle for salvage crews, it wasn't much better.
-Any ship found derelict and towed to a legitimate port (here defined as "any solar system with a habitable planet") can be claimed as salvage.
-All a crew must do is put a salvage lien on it, at which point the government who owned it had a certain period to claim the ship.
-There were millions of these vessels officially "owned" by the Alliance, who lacked the resources to retrieve even a fraction of them (more than a few such ships had originally been abandoned by the Alliance).
+In some cases, these ships were claimed as salvage, but with piracy a common side-hustle for salvage crews.
+Any ship found derelict and towed to a legitimate port (which meant, in practice, "any solar system with a habitable planet"), can be claimed as salvage.
+All a crew must do is put a salvage lien on it, at which point the government who owned it has a certain period to claim the ship.
+There were millions of these vessels officially "owned" by the Alliance, who lacked the resources to retrieve even a fraction of them (more than a few such ships had been abandoned by the Alliance).

 A salvage crew who claimed such a prize was free to re-sell the ship.
-Since it was no longer classified as "salvage", this meant there were no restrictions and no registration.
-It could be sold to anyone, at any price, and the crew legally allowed to profit by it.
+Since it was no longer classified as "salvage", this meant it could be sold to anyone, at any price, and the crew allowed to profit by it.
 Some attempts were made to put a stop to such operations, but the resource-strapped Alliance could do very little.

 The Gudersnipe Foundation was a bit better in dealing with the problem.
 Large numbers of ships had been built under license or supplied under lend-lease.
-Whenever the Foundation received word that a ship of theirs had been claimed, they could respond.
-Most often a Crimson Blade patrol was dispatched and granted authority to evaluate the claim and deal with it according to their own wisdom.
+Whenever the Foundation received word that a ship of theirs had been claimed, a Crimson Blade patrol was granted authority to evaluate the claim and deal with it according to their own wisdom.
 Most often this involved scuttling the ship or otherwise rendering it inoperable, depending on the nature and repute of the salvagers.
 Called "breaker teams", these task forces succeeded in keeping a large number of ships out of pirate hands, but had limited authority.